 Military logistics is a complicated field of work.
 There are people and equipment all around the world engaged in a wide variety of activities and missions.
 Airmen in the logistics planning field plan and manage the supply, maintenance, and movement of forces and assets around the globe.

 Many of these Airmen receive specialized training in the logistics planning techniques functional areas of supply, maintenance, or transportation.
-Some specialize in contracting, civil engineering, or services; while others deal in planning for force protection, operations, personnel, comptrolling or medical and legal logistics planning.
+Some specialize in contracting, civil engineering, or services, while others deal with planning for force protection, operations, personnel, comptrolling, or medical and legal logistics planning.